shuyaoli/async-public/README.md

 Finito\_single\_threaded.cpp is the final version for single threaded implementation.

 **Finito_multi_threaded.cpp is the final version for synchronous multi threaded implementation.
-The associated main.m file is main_mex_multi_threaded**
+The associated main.m file is main_mex_multi_threaded.m**

 \_no\_CAS means the implementation **locks mean\_z rather than use _compare and swap_**; it's speed is roughly the same as the wait-free version.